jackaltx/localhost_provisioning/readme.md

 # Overview

 This is for local Debian 12 linux machine provisioning.
+I prefer Centos, but it is no longer.
+Rocky has been a rocky ride.
+So for now I am limiteing my work to Debian.

 # Usage